thezachcarter/OhMyGods/to-do.md

-[x] remove all user info from URLs in router, replace w/ req.user [x] Victory/Defeat Alerts, add devotion, click to continue [ ] allow user to restart if gods and devotion are at 0 [ ] Fill user_gods and user_monsters when new account is created or game is restarted
+[x] remove all user info from URLs in router, replace w/ req.user [x] Victory/Defeat Alerts, add devotion, click to continue [ ] allow user to restart if gods and devotion are at 0 [x] Fill user_gods and user_monsters when new account is created or game is restarted [x] PIXELIZE PHOTOS
-    [ ] monsters could be inserted individually with query on GET with incrementing monster id?
-[x] PIXELIZE PHOTOS
 [x] fix bug with god power increase